mpv-player/mpv/DOCS/man/input.rst

     times it causes the player to seek to the beginning of the file, so it is 0 the last the time is played. -1 corresponds to infinity.

+``remaining-ab-loops``
+    How many more times the current A-B loop is going to be looped, if one is active.
+This is initialized from the value of ``--ab-loop-count``.
+This counts the number of times it causes the player to seek to ``--ab-loop-a``, so it is 0 the last the time the loop is played. -1 corresponds to infinity.

 ``chapter`` (RW)
     Current chapter number.
 The number of the first chapter is 0.